tjingboem/CS7_Manual/doc/docs/orc-instruments.md

 ## Instances and Events

 Instrument code gets loaded into the audio engine as *instances*.
-Instances can be loaded simultaneously or sequentially without and predefined limit.
+Instances can be loaded simultaneously or sequentially without any predefined limit.

 Instances are called by *events*.
 These *instrument events* can originate from different sources:
 1. The standard numeric score as in `i 1 0 1`